klml/usefulclassroomphrases/README.md

 * **ul**: has no list-style but a bullet image

-Colors, sizes are inspired be [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com).
+Colors, sizes and contrast are inspired by [bettermotherfuckingwebsite.com](http://bettermotherfuckingwebsite.com).

 ## icons